Change of Campus Students

 Admission Requirements for Change of Campus Students

-You are considered a change of campus student if you attend a WVU divisional campus (i.e., Potomac State College or WVU Tech).
-To be eligible to enroll as a change of campus student at WVU Morgantown, you must have at least a 2.0 grade point average in all college work attempted.
+You are considered a Change of Campus student if you attend Potomac State College – Keyser Campus, WVU Institute of Technology – Beckley Campus or are currently enrolled in a fully online degree program and would like to transition to an on-campus degree program.
+To be eligible to enroll as a Change of Campus student at WVU Morgantown, you must have at least a 2.0 grade point average in all college work attempted.
 In addition, if you have fewer than 24 transferable credit hours, you must also meet freshman admission standards.
 Some individual programs and majors have different course requirements and higher grade point average requirements; please review the various program requirements.
+Students interested in Nursing, Nursing RN to BSN, Nursing BS/BA to BSN, Biomedical Laboratory Science and Dental Hygiene must complete the standard admission application and should not follow the Change of Campus process.

 Please submit your Change of Campus form and supporting documents prior to the following deadlines: